-Jealousy is an emotion that follows us through life
+Controlling jealousy is an emotion that follows us through life

 Jealousy is one of the rawest emotions and although it’s not something we should be especially proud of; we are all human at the end of the day and therefore all experience it.
 Envy follows us through each stage of our lives and is a very prevalent and telling sentiment.
-Just think back to high school for example, when you (like so many other girls of that age) spent hours slating the group that called themselves ‘The Plastics’.
-Despite them not even knowing your name, their perfect teeth, brace free teeth and perfectly coiffed hair was enough to make you despise them, all because you were envious of what they had and the attention it conjured.
+Just think back to high school, for example, when you (like so many other girls of that age) spent hours slating the group that called themselves ‘The Plastics’.
+Despite them not even knowing your name, their perfect teeth, brace-free teeth, and perfectly coiffed hair was enough to make you despise them, all because you were envious of what they had and the attention it conjured.

-Fast-forward another 30 years and although you probably no longer wear beat up Converse every day and waved goodbye to your Orthodontist many moons ago, jealousy is still an important feature in your life.
+Fast-forward another 30 years and although you probably no longer wear beat-up Converse every day and waved goodbye to your Orthodontist many moons ago, jealousy is still an important feature in your life.
 Yet now the stakes are way higher.
-You now no longer risk upsetting the class queen bee and being conveniently left off popular kid’s the house party list, but throwing your relationship into jeopardy.
+You now no longer risk upsetting the class queen bee and being conveniently left off the popular kid’s house party list, but throwing your relationship into jeopardy.

 1) Lack of self-confidence

-Having a poor image of yourself, whether you constantly criticize yourself or believe that you are way less pretty than 99% of womankind, will lead to the toxic surge of envy.
+Having a poor image of yourself, whether you constantly criticize yourself or believe that you are way less pretty than 99% of womankind, will lead to a toxic surge of envy.
 Not being able to value yourself for who you are and what you have to offer will see you feeling unworthy of love and affection.
 If we constantly hold other people in such high esteem yet hate ourselves, we’ll inevitably always compare and torture ourselves.

 2) Trust issues

-Trust is the bedrock in love but can’t develop if we are instinctively suspicious and doubtful.
+Trust is the bedrock in love, but can’t develop if we are instinctively suspicious and doubtful.
 In short, if we constantly assume the worst, then it’s only natural for envy to arise.

 3) Societal norms

-From high profile affairs to 9 romcoms out of 10, society exposes us to cheating in every form and although this may seem fairly innocent when it’s televised, it actually plants seeds of doubt about our own lives.
+From high-profile affairs to 9 romcoms out of 10, society exposes us to cheating in every form and although this may seem fairly innocent when it’s televised, it plants seeds of doubt about our own lives.
 How many times have we seen the main character of a series run off with the hot blonde despite him being in a relationship?
 And what if this happened to us?!